Where do You Get Water Supply for Container Houses?

 Mesh-based Fog Catcher in Moroccan mountains.
 (Source: Jacopo Prisco, CNN , “Desert ‘fog catchers’ make water out of thin air”)

 Most likely, both mentioned above examples will be unrealistic at your off-grid location.
 However, it is good that you know about such technically feasible projects.
 Finally, you never know…

 6. Water Hauling

 Water hauling cannot be considered as a long-term solution for off-grid households.
-It will certainly be expensive, but possibly also unreliable solution in locations with difficult access by trucks.
+It will certainly be an expensive, but possibly also an unreliable solution in locations with difficult access by trucks.
 However, water hauling should be not discarded.
 In difficult times, it may be a “life-saving” backup option when weather conditions (for example long drought), excessive seasonal or accidental contamination or natural disasters will leave your taps dry.

-Fortunately, there are several government-certified companies ready to transport the drinking water from reliable sources (in this case from a tap in municipal grid).
-Well, it’s sort of “last resort” solution that you may sporadically use.
-The positive part of such a scenario is that almost all off-grid water systems should have big water tanks acting as buffers between water source and user.
+Fortunately, there are several government-certified companies ready to transport drinking water from reliable sources (in this case from a tap in the municipal grid).
+Well, it’s a sort of a “last resort” solution that you may sporadically use.
+The positive part of such a scenario is that almost all off-grid water systems should have big water tanks acting as buffers between the water source and the user.
 They are necessary to accommodate seasonal fluctuation of levels of water from natural sources (inflows) and guarantee the constant amount of water available for everyday use (outflows).
 So it all comes to how to fill them!

 Wendy’s Water Truck LLC (Pearblossom, CA, United States)

 Although these days we became so energy-dependent that for most of us, it is difficult to think about life without electricity, we can still turn to “survival” mode (batteries, diesel generator, candles etc) when no other choice.
 However, the truth is that after a day without water we may not be able to think at all.